Eisenmenger Syndrome

 • Peripheral oedema

-Examination findings related to the underlying septal defect:
+Murmurs related to the underlying septal defect:

-• Atrial septal defect: mid-systolic, crescendo-decrescendo murmur loudest at the upper left sternal border
+• Atrial septal defect: Mid-systolic, crescendo-decrescendo murmur loudest at the upper left sternal border

-• Ventricular septal defect: pan-systolic murmur loudest at the left lower sternal border
+• Ventricular septal defect: Pan-systolic murmur loudest at the left lower sternal border

-• Patent ductus arteriosus: continuous crescendo-decrescendo “machinery” murmur
+• Patent ductus arteriosus: Continuous crescendo-decrescendo “machinery” murmur

-Findings related to the right to left shunt and chronic hypoxia:
+Findings related to the right-to-left shunt and chronic hypoxia:

 • Cyanosis

-• Dyspnoea
+• Dyspnoea (shortness of breath)

 Prognosis